DSCI-310/DSCI-310-Group-7/README.md

 <br>

 ## Abstract
 The data set we used is the Zoo (1990) provided by UCL Machine Learning Repositry.
 It stores data about 7 classes of animals and their related factors inlcuding animal name, hair, feathers and so on.
 In this project, we picked classification as our method to classify a given animal to its most likely type.
 All of 16 factors including hair, feathers, eggs, milk, airborne, aquatic, predator, toothed, backbone, breathes, venomous, fins, legs, tail, domestic, and catsize were selected as our predictors.
 To best predict the class of a new observation, we implemented and evalutated models based on a list of algorithms including k-Nearest Neighbor(k-NN), Decision Tree, Support Vector Machine and Logistic Regression.
 After a comparison among accuracies of different models, we finally found that algorithm k-NN produced the most accurate result of predicting animal type.
-Please kindly review our [analysis](analysis/zoo_analysis.ipynb) for more details.
+There are several ways to repeat/reproduce our analysis, please kindly find details in **Usage** section.

 Documents about Project Manners: